 We have established a framework for measuring fair value in accordance with authoritative guidance.
 The framework includes a hierarchy for inputs used in measuring fair value that maximizes the use of observable inputs and minimizes the use of unobservable inputs by requiring that the most observable inputs be used when available.
 Observable inputs are inputs market participants would use in valuing the asset or liability developed based on market data obtained from sources independent of our Company.
-Unobservable inputs are inputs that reflect our assumptions about the factors market participants would use in valuing the asset or liability developed based or liability developed based upon the best information available in the circumstances.
-The hierarchy consists of the following three levels: Level 1 inputs are quoted prices (unadjusted) in active markets for identical assets or liabilities; Level 2 inputs include quoted prices for similar assets or liabilities in active, and inputs (other than quoted prices) that are observable for the asset or liability, either directly or indirectly; Level 3 inputs are unobservable inputs for the asset or liability, either directly or indirectly is based upon the lowest level of input that is significant to the fair value measurement.
+Unobservable inputs are inputs that reflect our assumptions about the factors market participants would use in valuing the asset or liability developed based upon the best information available in the circumstances.
+The hierarchy consists of the following three levels: Level 1 inputs are quoted prices (unadjusted) in active markets for identical assets or liabilities; Level 2 inputs include quoted prices for similar assets or liabilities in active markets, quoted prices for identical or similar assets or liabilities in markets that are not active, and inputs (other than quoted prices) that are observable for the asset or liability, either directly or indirectly; Level 3 inputs are unobservable inputs for the asset or liability.
+Categorization within the valuation hierarchy is based upon the lowest level of input that is significant to the fair value measurement.